Key Concepts

 <style scoped></style>

 section only runs once.
 The reason is that Smile persists information across page reloads.
 This way if your participant reloads the page in their browser, Smile will detect the timer was already started and continue measuring time with respect to the first time it was started.
-Of course, if you don't want that more fancy behavior you can just call api.startTimer()
+Of course, if you don't want this more advanced behavior, you can just call api.startTimer()

 This example shows another aspect of Smile's API.
 We use api.elapsedTime()